Pythm/ad-ClimateCommander/README.md

 > [!NOTE]
 > If you have a heater that does not have HVAC capabilities `fan_only` and `cool`, you can define `hvac_enabled` to False in climate.

+> [!TIP]
+> Define an HA input boolean and configure with `automate` to disable automation.
+Turn off to stop automating temperature.

 ### Windowsensors
 You can add window/door sensors to turn your HVAC to `fan_only` if any is opened for more than 2 minutes.
 If you have `hvac_enabled` defined to False heater will set temperature to away temperature.